smdogroup/a2d/include/multiphysics/README.md

 class BasisType {
     // The space type associated with this basis type using SpaceType = ...;

+    // The type of function variable associated with this function space using VarType = typename SpaceType::VarType;

     // number of degrees of freedom of such element static const A2D::index_t ndof;